 In a nutshell, you need to:

-But let’s dive deeper into the very 9 go-to SEO strategies we announced in the beginning, which will allow you to leverage the power of SEO low-hanging fruit concept.
+But let’s dive deeper into the 9 go-to SEO strategies we announced in the beginning.
+These strategies will allow you to leverage the power of the SEO low-hanging fruit concept.

 1. Low-hanging fruit keywords inside your existing content